dvilelaf/alfred/README.md

 </p>

 Alfred can install the most common applications and packages for you, while you take a nap or walk the dog.
 Just tell Alfred what you want him to do for you and he will take care of it in no time.
-This is perfect for Linux beginners and lazy users like me, specially for that times when you have just installed the system.
+This is perfect for Linux beginners and lazy users like me, specially for those times when you have just installed the system.

 ![Imgur](http://i.imgur.com/YMDG3B2.png)